fluxloader-team/fluxloader/MODDING.md

 ### Game <-> Worker

-The worker can only recieve events after `fl:worker-initialized`, otherwise it is unable to recieve IPC. **It can still send and start listening for IPC messages before this event**.
+The worker can only recieve messages after `fl:worker-initialized`. **The worker can still send messages to the game and start listening for messages from the game before this event**.

 ```js
 fluxloaderAPI.sendGameMessage("channel", ...args); // worker